 Go check variety trials on almost any crop at almost any comprehensive university trial and you'll see the same thing.
 On irrigated crops, the difference is even more magnified.
 To put this into perspective, if you are farming 1000 acres, the difference between choosing the optimal variety and choosing an average variety could be over $100,000 profit for your farming operation.

 That is the $100,000 decision.
 So before you get busy on the minutia of planting preparations and pass off your seeding decisions your local dealer, take the time and do this right.
 Grab a cup of coffee, turn your phone off and do the work yourself.
 You know your land better than anyone.
 Determining what varieties to plant where may well be the most important decision you make on your farm this year and surely can be the most profitable.
-Here's to a good planting season for everyone in 2018.
+Here's to a good planting season for everyone.